hilbix/tino/howto/webdav.md

 - Wat if connection break during the transfer etc.?
 - How to limit upload speed.

 And so on.
-There should be some program/output which shows you the progress of the interface to WebDAV and kees you informed.
+There should be some program/output which shows you the progress of the interface to WebDAV and keeps you informed.

 But there isn't.

+> Also zillions of such user processes should be able to run in parallel with distinct incompatible options, each,
+> without any requirement for the admin to approve all those mounts.

 So what I perhaps do:

 - Look for some suitable FUSE module in Python
-- Use that via WSL under Windows
+- Mount this into WSL under Windows
+- And let Windows access it from the outside

-Note that it might be because I want to run WebDAV with SVN without any credentials, and everything (including Windows) pretend that some must be there.
+Note that it might be because I want to run WebDAV with SVN without any credentials, and everything (including Windows) pretend that some authentication must be there.

 WTF why?

 I really do not get it.
 This all is completely false sense of security.

+> If puzzled, read why Windows requires you to use SSL.
+Because the password else is transmitted unencrypted.
+> Which is not needed at all if there is no password at all.
+So this is the completely wrong way of reasoning!
+> (If a password is in the way, the default should be to leave it away instead of requiring transport level encryption for just plain everything!
+But if you are a nail, you must neglect the existence of screws .. or something like that.)

 **If you need access control, implement it on top of WebDAV, not below!**
 Authorization is good, but